 “The anti-inflammatory mechanisms surrounding curcumin and omega-3 fats are different, so we want to test if they complement each other and have treatment synergies beyond their individual effects,” Professor Garg added.
 “Our thinking is that the combination is safe, free of any side- effects and may prove to be as effective as drugs used for management of diabetes”.

 You can view the anti-type 1 Diabetes research on turmeric here, and the anti-type 2 Diabetes research on turmeric here.
-Or, take a look at the 120 studies on our database on turmeric’s anti-inflammatory properties.
+Or, take a look at the 120 studies on GMI’s database on turmeric’s anti-inflammatory properties here.
 You can also explore the role of omega-3 fatty acids in inflammation reduction and blood sugar balancing on our omega-3 database page here.

 But don’t be mesmerized by magic bullets.